fieldtrip/website/workshop/chengdu2017.md

 If you are not familiar with MATLAB or are not certain about your MATLAB skills, please go through the [MATLAB for psychologists](http://www.antoniahamilton.com/matlab.html) tutorial (which is also useful for non-psychologists).
 {% include markup/end %}

 For the hands-on sessions you have to start MATLAB.
 We will provide a recent FieldTrip copy and the hands-on data on a USB stick.
-Alternatively, you can get them from the FTP server (which will be slower).
+Alternatively, you can get them from the download server (which will be slower).

 To get going, you need to start MATLAB.
 Then, you need to issue the following command